civictechsweden/civictech.se/_posts/2017-12-20-getaborg-en.md

   in Gothenburg!
 ingress-text: Start designing an open-source sharing/gifting platform to be first implemented in Gothenburg!
-links:
-- title:
-  url:
-- title:
-  url:
 contact:
 - name: Bruno Chies
-  image: "/uploads/bruno_medialabprado.jpg"
+  image: /uploads/bruno_medialabprado.jpg
   text: As a co-founder of Solikyl, Bruno has brought Foodsharing to the city of Gothenburg
     and now he's into digital tools that can boost the gifting and commons economy locally and internationally.
   mail: bruno@solikyl.se
-  organisation: Solidariskt Kylskåp
+  organisation: solikyl.se
   organisation-link: http://solikyl.se/
 - name: Agnese Priekule
   text: During her studies in design, Agnese joined the Foodsharing movement in Gothenburg
     and aimed to explore how design thinking, tools and methods could be used in the activism against food waste.
 Now she is looking for new ways on how the concept of sharing could be spread further and deeper, and how design can help it happen.
-  image: "/uploads/agnese.jpg"
+  image: /uploads/agnese.jpg
   mail: agnese.priekule@gmail.com
   organisation: foodfriendship.org
   organisation-link: http://foodfriendship.org